Why should I care about Log Home Maintenance?

 Oil-based treatments: Oil-based treatments are even better, soaking into the timber to provide thorough protection, yet leaving a certain amount of ‘give’ so your log cabin can still expand, contract, and settle naturally.
 With long lasting UV protection, strong water repellent and powerful fungicides these wood preservatives will keep your garden building looking good for longer.
 Oil-based stains are also more durable and only need to be touched up every 4-5 years.
 However, any sides of the log cabin that are particularly vulnerable to weather should be re-treated more frequently.

 Pressure-treating is a process which forces wood preservatives deep into the pre-cut timber giving it a more thorough application than through painting or spraying.
 Pressure-treating also allows for protection against fungal and insect attacks.
-However, to get the best protection possible, pressure treated wood still requires an additional water repellent solution to protect it against rotting.
+We pressure-treat the floor bearers, the lowest part of the cabin, that is most in contact with damp.

 Making sure that you re-apply treatment when required